Giving Mental Health a Sporting Chance

 The Bouncing Back program provides clubs with tools to assess club members mental health and wellbeing.
 We offer clubs like yours:

-- Face-to-face Bouncing Back mental health awareness training sessions
+- Free face-to-face Bouncing Back mental health awareness training sessions

 - Information and updates via our Bouncing Back Facebook page and the Bouncing Back community chat group

-- Professional mental health training through our Cub Champions program
+- Professional mental health training through our Club Champions program

-- Connecting club members with services we feel are appropriate to their needs
+- Connecting club members with local services that meet their needs

 The Covid-19 crisis has had a devastating effect on the mental health of many Western Australians thanks to job losses, lack of social interaction with family and friends and lack of normality when it comes to our everyday lives such as participating in our much-loved sports and exercise.